SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Using Ingress

 The `LoadBalancer` or `NodePort` service types can be used to expose all services from one Solace Event Broker (one-to-one relationship).
-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) can be used to enable efficient external access from a single external IP address to multiple Solace Event Broker Services, potentially provided by multiple brokers.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) can be used to enable efficient external access from a single external IP address to multiple Solace event broker services, potentially provided by multiple brokers.

-The following table gives an overview of how external access can be configured for Solace Event Broker services via Ingress.
+The following table gives an overview of how external access can be configured for event broker services via Ingress.

 | Solace service / protocol, configuration and requirements | HTTP, no TLS | HTTPS with TLS terminate at ingress | HTTPS with TLS re-encrypt at ingress | General TCP over TLS with passthrough to broker |
 | -- | -- | -- | -- | -- |